platinasystems/goes/docs/Platina Appliance Head Users Guide.md

 ## QSFP28 Ports

-Once GOES is installed and running, all front panel ports will show up as normal eth interfaces in Linux.
-By default they are xeth1, xeth2, … ,xeth32.
-The format is `xeth<port_number>-<sub-port_number>` where `port_number` corresponds to the 32 front panel ports and `sub-port_number` corresponds to optionally configured breakout ports within each port.
+Once GOES is installed and running, all front panel ports are presented as normal Linux network interfaces and can be manipulated using standard Linux tools, such as ifup, ifdown, iproute2 and ethtool.

-All 32 QSFP28 eth interfaces can be configured via Linux using standard Linux methods, e.g. ip link, ip addr, /etc/network/interfaces, etc.
+Interface speed, media type and other lower-level functionality may be configured using ethtool.

-Interface configurations not available in Linux, such as interface speed and media type, can be done via the ethtool.
+The default naming convention for the ports is *xeth* followed by the front panel port number (ie, 1-32).
+For example, the interface *xeth12* corresponds to the front panel port labeled *12* on the Appliance Head Device.

-When ports are broken out into seprate lanes, Sub interfaces are called '__xethX-Y__', for example xeth1-1, xeth1-4,...,xeth32-1.. xeth-32-4
+In cases where the front panel port is split into lanes, each lane will be presented as a separate network interface.
+For example, if port 12 is split into 4x10GbE lanes, the corresponding interface names will be *xeth12-1*, *xeth12-2*, *xeth12-3* and *xeth12-4*.

     - Supported Link Speeds
       - 100G - Interface names are xethX, where X = 1 ..
 32